LinguaTechnica/forms-routing/README.md

 * Cite examples of use cases for angular forms
 * Create angular routes
 * Explain how angular routes work

+> **INSTRUCTOR NOTE:** Routing is the second part of the lesson and therefore optional.
+You can view the solution on the 'noroutes' branch of this repo.
+The 'solution' branch has everything including routes.

 ## Setup